jysalaun/meta-nxp-connectivity/README.md

  - ot-client-ctl: OpenThread ctrl tool for OpenThread client
  - otbr-agent: OpenThread Border Router agent
  - ot-ctl: OpenThread Border Router ctrl tool
- - ot-daemon-iwxxx-spi: OpenThread Daemon for OpenThread client of the IW612 chipset
+ - ot-daemon-iwxxx-spi: OpenThread Daemon for OpenThread client of the IW612 chipset and IW610 chipset
- - ot-client-iwxxx-spi: OpenThread ctrl tool for OpenThread client of the IW612 chipset
+ - ot-client-iwxxx-spi: OpenThread ctrl tool for OpenThread client of the IW612 chipset and IW610 chipset
- - otbr-agent-iwxxx-spi: OpenThread Border Router agent of the IW612 chipset
+ - otbr-agent-iwxxx-spi: OpenThread Border Router agent of the IW612 chipset and IW610 chipset
- - ot-ctl-iwxxx-spi: OpenThread Border Router ctrl tool of the IW612 chipset
+ - ot-ctl-iwxxx-spi: OpenThread Border Router ctrl tool of the IW612 chipset and IW610 chipset
- - ot-daemon-iw610-spi: OpenThread Daemon for OpenThread client of the IW610 chipset
- - ot-client-iw610-spi: OpenThread ctrl tool for OpenThread client of the IW610 chipset
- - otbr-agent-iw610-spi: OpenThread Border Router agent of the IW610 chipset
- - ot-ctl-iw610-spi: OpenThread Border Router ctrl tool of the IW610 chipset
  - otbr-web: OpenThread Border Router web management daemon

 <a name="imx-mpu-platform"></a>

 # i.MX MPU Matter platform

-We currently support 5 i.MX MPU platforms, which are the i.MX93 EVK, i.MX91 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK and the i.MX8ULP EVK.
+We currently support 7 i.MX MPU platforms, which are the i.MX93 FRDM, the i.MX93 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK, the i.MX8ULP EVK, the i.MX91 EVK and the i.MX91 QSB,.
 For more details, please refer to the [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

 <a name="How-to-build-the-Yocto-image"></a>